 Daiwa BG SW : The Review

-I'll begin with a few important comments, and you can skip the first few paragraphs if you want to get right to the BG.
+I'll begin with a couple of important comments, and you can skip the first two paragraphs if you want to get right to the BG.

 I've been receiving a lot of premature questions about how good some unreleased reels are, with the Makaira and new Fin-Nor Offshore being the most mentioned ones.
 I said "premature" because I can only form an opinion and draw comparisons after fishing and fully testing a retail bought reel.
 I know there are videos and specifications out there, but that doesn't make me able to form an informed opinion.
 Data sheets and metallurgy can never replace real life fishing.
 Think about this; I could not have known by looking at date and parts that Saltiga Z's drag was sticky, or that the early 2010 Saltiga had issues with magnetic fluid retention, and if I had looked at the early Penn Torque for days I still wouldn't have found the serious issues which initiated a redesign and major parts swap, just to name a few examples.
 Please be patient and understand that until I test the retail reels I can only provide purely descriptive information, and there is no way I can say if an unreleased reel is a better or worse choice.
 One such descriptive answer to a frequent question I receive about the Makaira's drag, is that it resembles that of the Metaroyal Safari and TwinSpin only in the knobs arrangement, but its function is almost identical to the drag of Shimano's Baitrunner Spool II found on some long cast models (not the Baitrunner reels).
 I've seen some articles written about the Makaira by people who apparently don't use a wide array of reels (some are editors of fishing magazines and sites), so they never figured this one out and were instead describing it as something unique when it certainly isn't.

-Lastly, if your email provider is Hotmail or Yahoo and you contact me, make sure to check your "spam" or "bulk" folders for my reply.
-These two email providers are notorious for sending genuine mail to spam, and there were cases where readers told me that they found my replies there by mere chance.
+Moving on, if you email me and do not hear back in a few days, make sure to check your "spam" or "bulk" folders for my reply.
+Some email providers send genuine mail to spam/bulk folders, and there were cases where readers told me they found my replies there by mere chance.
 Also when you contact please make sure that you type your email address correctly.
-I still get messages with mistyped addresses, and ones where the sender enters his first name in the name box and his last name in the email box.
+I still get messages with mistyped addresses, and ones where the sender enters his first name in the name box and last name in the email box.
 It bothers me to receive a thoughtful message or one with important questions only to discover that I have no way of replying.
 If you have emailed me and heard nothing back please try again after double checking your email address.

 Of all the reels produced today, no spinning reel is as popular worldwide as the 1981 Daiwa Black Gold.
 Other classic reels like the Penn Z have a large following, but it's mostly localised in the USA and nowhere near the global phenomena that is the original Black Gold.
 The Daiwa's popularity comes from the simple design, ease of maintenance, parts availability, affordable price, and of course the almost legendary longevity proven over the past 35 years.
 Being of an older design that's not very braid friendly, Daiwa apparently saw no threat from that reel to its rapidly cycled modern reels line up, therefore they kept it in production that long and at the time of writing these lines the original Black Gold is continuing to be produced as normal.